 H.B.
 No. 1387 amends the Government Code to update the eligibility requirements for individuals seeking to take the bar examination for a license to practice law in Texas.
-The bill introduces new provisions that require candidates to have at least two years of adequate study of the law or practical experience in the legal field, which can include completing a prescribed course of study at an approved law school, participating in a supervised apprenticeship with a licensed attorney, or gaining professional experience as a paralegal.
-The amendments also clarify the definition of an "approved law school" and outline the necessary steps for the Texas Supreme Court and the Board of Law Examiners to implement these changes.
+The bill allows the Supreme Court to establish rules that include provisions for ensuring candidates possess good moral character, adequate prelegal study, and at least two years of study or practical experience in the legal field.
+Specifically, it introduces options for fulfilling this requirement through a prescribed course of study, a supervised apprenticeship with a licensed attorney, or professional experience as a paralegal.

 Statutes affected: Introduced: Government Code 82.022, Government Code 82.023, Government Code 82.024 (Government Code 82)